Singularity-tutorial/Singularity-tutorial.github.io/README.md

 There are several special directories that Singularity <i>bind mounts</i> into your container by default.
 These include:

-- ~
+- `/home/$USER`
-- /tmp
+- `/tmp`
-- /proc
+- `/proc`
-- /sys
+- `/sys`
-- /
+- `/dev`

-You can specify other directories to bind too using the `--bind` command or the environmental variable `$SINGULARITY_BIND_PATH`
+You can specify other directories to bind too using the `--bind` option or the environmental variable `$SINGULARITY_BINDPATH`

-Let's say we want to use our `conwsay.img` container to analyze data and write output to a different directory.
+Let's say we want to use our `cowsay.img` container to "analyze data" and save results in a different directory.
 For this example, we first need to create a new directory with some data on our host system.

 ```